dvanmosselbeen/dvm-docs/README.md

 several times in the past.
 Mind the different websites i have got.

 * created: 2012-12-15 00:00:00: Means files created before this date.
 This dates back at some migration point.

+## TODO

+* Add Meta data to each md file.
+* Create a script that check each md file to ensure it respect the meta data.